 - Does the introduction include the thesis statement (introducing advantages and disadvantages)?

 - Does the introduction outline the main points?

-- Do you have a clear, well-organised structure?
+- Does your essay have a clear, well-organised structure?
 Is it in chronological order?

 Tip #3 - Creative writing to strengthen your essay

 Did you know that you can use creative writing techniques to strengthen your essay?
-The concept is to make your essay unique, one of a kind, and break traditional academic forms of literature to make it a more engaging read.
+The concept is to make your essay unique, and break traditional academic forms of literature to make it a more engaging read.